My other websites:

 "Denoting Concepts, Reference, and the Logic of Names, Classes as Many, Groups and Plurals", Linguistics and Philosophy vol. 28 n.
 2 (2005), pp. 135-179.

-"Russell's Logical Atomism 1914-1918: Epistemological Ontology and Logical Form", unpublished essay (will be removed after publication).
+"Russell's Logical Atomism 1914-1918: Epistemological Ontology and Logical Form", unpublished essay.

 Deontic Logic, unpublished notes based on a course given on modal logic in the late 1960s at the State University of California at San Francisco.